SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 	ORDER BY "WAYS" DESC;
 ```

-Some of the nodes belong to 6 different ways/streets.
+Some of the nodes belong to or join 6 different ways/streets.

 ![](images/ways.png)